 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Citizens of the World Charter School - Kansas City are described in Note 2 to the financial statements.
-During the year ended June 30, 2023, the provisions of ASC Topic, 842, Leases was adopted.
+No new accounting policies were adopted and the application of existing policies was not changed during 2023-2024.
 We noted no transactions entered into by the School for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.